English

 About

-The English Department works closely with Curriculum Support in order to assist individual students with their English so that every student enjoys an equal entitlement to aspire and to achieve regardless of their ability level or age.
+The English Department works closely with Curriculum Support in order to assist individual pupils with their English so that every pupil enjoys an equal entitlement to aspire and to achieve regardless of their ability level or age.

 Curriculum